 Is The Masked Singer Real or Scripted?

 The Masked Singer‘ is a mainstay on Fox, which has only grown popular over the seasons.
-It is quite the international phenomenon with the American version cementing its place thanks to Nick Cannon’s antics and a spectacular panel of judges.
+It is quite an international phenomenon, with the American version cementing its place thanks to Nick Cannon’s antics and a spectacular panel of judges.
 The premise is simple – celebrities dress up in elaborate outfits and masks to become unrecognizable.
 They perform on stage and give clues throughout the competition.
-Based on these, the judges have to try and guess who’s behind the mask.
+Based on these, the judges must try to guess who’s behind the mask.
 Irrespective of whether the guess is right or wrong, the celebrity doesn’t take the mask off until it is time for them to be eliminated.

 The process takes place via audience votes.
 Before walking off for the final time, the judges are allowed one last chance to guess, after which the mask is taken off, and the celebrity is revealed.
-The exciting format, combining singing with a guessing game, has won the show enough popularity that a new season is releasing amidst the coronavirus pandemic.
+Combining singing with a guessing game, the exciting format has won the show enough popularity that a new season has been released amidst the coronavirus pandemic.
 Despite the favored position ‘The Masked Singer’ holds in many hearts, some individuals have questioned whether the series is real or scripted.
 We have got you covered.

 How Much of The Masked Singer is Scripted?

 Producers intervene in the series, so the audience is often instructed on how to act.
-Those who’ve attended the filming have commented on how producers control the flow of the show.
+Those who’ve attended the filming have commented on how producers control the show’s flow.
 Since they like dramatic moments, the interactions between the panelists are highlighted – especially if the antics of Ken Jeong are involved.
-While this is an innocuous enough embellishment, some fans have levied the charge that panelists deliberately make wrong guesses about the performers though the clues are obvious.
+While this is an innocuous enough embellishment, some fans have levied the charge that panelists deliberately make wrong guesses about the performers, though the clues are obvious.
 For starters, the clues are progressively more difficult each season.
 Moreover, the judges don’t have access to the internet while making the guesses, so being way off mark might be excused.

 It is carefully pieced together to portray an event that never takes place.
 The real unmasking happens in front of a very close group – with immediate friends and family present, along with a skeletal crew.
 It is done to ensure that the secret of who’s wearing the outfit remains on set.
 Thus, ‘The Masked Singer’ might not tell us the complete truth, but the series does it to protect its core principle – which is something admirable.
 No, the show is not scripted, beyond the bare minimum and we’ve come to expect from reality television.